 Interim managers are seasoned individuals who since becoming interim have worked in many different organisations to undertake similar assignments.
 They are a safe pair of hands compared to a permanent employee – who may well be a high potential individual but will likely have a lot less experience.

 When a commercially savvy client looks at these facts, why wouldn’t they consider hiring an interim?
 More so perhaps because an interim is expected to hit the ground running, using their experience to enact change fast while reducing the potential for rework and unforeseen problems.

 So share the secret: interim day rates are in fact very reasonable once you look at the whole picture, do the comparison and consider all the advantages.

-Written with insights from Simon Brown, Stephen Forrest, Trisha Hiley and Nicole Thompson, who have extensive experience both as interim managers and in hiring interims.
+Written by Natalie Allen with insights from Simon Brown, Stephen Forrest, Trisha Hiley and Nicole Thompson, who have extensive experience both as interim managers and in hiring interims.

 Interim managers have been a growing presence in the workplace since the 1970s.
 Now worth over £1bn, the market for interim managers is dynamic, constantly evolving and changing.
 If you want to know more about interim management, we have further resources on the following pages:

 - What is an interim manager?